facebook/react/docs/docs/lifting-state-up.md

 If several components need access to the same state, it is a sign that the state should be lifted up to their closest common ancestor instead.
 In our case this is the `Calculator`.

-It turns out that it is unnecessary to store the state for both inputs because the Fahrenheit value can always be computed from the Celsium value, and vice versa.
+It turns out that it is unnecessary to store the state for both inputs because the Fahrenheit value can always be computed from the Celsius value, and vice versa.

 Storing just `this.state.celsius` in the `Calculator` lets us calculate the current value both for the Celsius and Fahrenheit inputs, as well as to render the `BoilingVerdict`.